sieve.function

 Note the type hints in the function’s arguments.
 These are not strictly required, but are recommended.
 Type hints are picked up by the Sieve dashboard, and are used to generate the job submission form.

-Functions and models already deployed on Sieve can both be referenced by using
+Functions already deployed on Sieve can be referenced by using

 There are two options for running referenced_function